 About Gislason & Hunter LLP

 Gislason & Hunter LLP has been providing vital expertise for more than 80 years to serve the upper midwest.
 With more than 40 accomplished attorneys and a large support staff, Gislason & Hunter LLP is a leader with industry-specific knowledge in a variety of practice areas.
-They have offices in New Ulm, Minneapolis and Mankato.
 For more information, visit www.gislason.com.